What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 April 28 — Roxanne acknowledges

-Three days later, Roxanne Gainey, Client Service Manager at BluePearl Sarasota, emailed me.
-She told me my concerns were being “thoroughly reviewed by our hospital leadership team and medical experts to ensure the most appropriate and comprehensive response.”She said BluePearl would follow up “as soon as we have completed our review.”
+Three days later, Roxanne Gainey, Client Service Manager at BluePearl Sarasota, emailed us.
+She told us our concerns were being “thoroughly reviewed by our hospital leadership team and medical experts to ensure the most appropriate and comprehensive response.”She said BluePearl would follow up “as soon as we have completed our review.”

 I waited.